mmaz/neet/docs/imitation_learning.md

 * We will train a deep learning model - specifically, a *convolutional neural network* (CNN) - to predict steering angles from images.
 * Here, "imitation learning" refers to a branch of machine learning which focuses on imitating behavior from human-provided examples.
 In our case, we will drive a car around a track several times to provide examples for the CNN to mimic.
-    * We will contrast this with our next lab on "reinforcement learning" where a robot agent is tasked to explore an environment and no examples are given.
+    * We will contrast this with our next lab on "reinforcement learning" where a robot agent learns to accomplish a goal via *exploration*, not via examples.
 * "Vision-only" refers to using an RGB camera as the only input to the machine learning algorithm.
-    * LIDAR, depth estimation (e.g., from stereo cameras), and vehicle IMU data are not used.
+    * LIDAR, depth, or vehicle IMU data are not used.
-* "End-to-end learning" is shorthand for machine learning objectives which estimate or predict an output from unprocessed input data.
-The CNN will learn to regress a steering angle (i.e., an actuation for the Ackermann controller) directly from pixels, without any manual labeling or preprocessing of salient input features (corners, walls, floors, etc.)
+* Here, "end-to-end learning" is shorthand for the CNN's ability to regress a steering angle (i.e., an actuation for the Ackermann controller) directly from unprocessed input data (pixels).
+We will not need to pre-process input features ourselves, such as extracting corners, walls, floors, or optical flow data.
+The CNN will learn which features are important, and perform all the steps from *image processing* to *control estimation* itself ("end-to-end", loosely speaking).

 We will start by driving a simulated car around a virtual racetrack and collecting camera data from the rendered game engine, as well as our game inputs.
 We will define a CNN that will predict similar game inputs in order for the car to complete the same track autonomously.
-Then using the same CNN model definition, we will train the model using camera data and steering angles collected from the RACECAR platform in a real-world environment, the basement in Stata Center.
+Next, we will train the model using camera data and steering angles collected from the RACECAR platform in a real-world environment, the basement in Stata Center, in order for the RACECAR to autonomously drive through the Stata basement.

 ### In simulation: